-Accounts receivable consist of amounts due from customers for water service provided prior to year end and fees due that the water system collects for other agencies.
-Receivables from water service are reported net of an allowance for uncollectible accounts which is an estimate based on past due accounts at year end.
-All accounts 30 days past due are subject to being disconnected for nonpayment.
-Accounts considered uncollectible are written off upon approval from the Board of Commissioners.
+Accounts receivable consist of amounts due from customers for water service provided prior to year end.
+Receivables for water sales are shown net of an allowance for uncollectible amounts.
+The allowance is an estimate based on the amount of receivables that are past due and the amount collected in the month following the month billed.
+Past due amounts are written off as bad debts when considered uncollectible by management.